alduxx/serene-slate/public/conteudo/poesias/i-dont-mean-to-move-too-fast.md

 I know we’ve only just met
 And I don’t mean to move too fast
-But I couldn’t sleep last night because I don’t know your middle name
+But I couldn’t sleep last night
+Because I don’t know your middle name
 Or how you take your coffee
 And for some reason there’s nothing in the world
 I would like to know more except maybe